Joseph-hackathon/hackathon/Aptos Code Collision Hackathon.md

 We formed a team together by recruiting team members directly from the Discord channel.
 - Project Manager 1
 - Smart Contract 1
-- Front-edn Developer 1
+- Front-end Developer 1

 ### What i did
 👨🏼‍💻 Role: Product & Project Manager (PM)
 - Planning
 - Research about market, competitors, referrence
 - Checek the Schedule
-- Make the Architecture | User Flow | ProtoType
+- Make the ProtoType | Demo video
+- Presentation
 - Summary for the meeting reports & Submmit contents

 ### Track